-1:9 avoid stepping on the threshold.
-Perhaps referring to a pagan custom that began in the time of Samuel (see NIV text note - see 1 Samuel 5:5).
+1:9 who leaps over the threshold.
+Perhaps referring to a pagan custom that began in the time of Samuel.
 (CSB)

 Possibly refers to the superstitious practice of Philistine priests, who did not dare to step on the threshold of Dagon's temple.
 (TLSB)